Skip to content

 Which goods are subject to excise tax and at what rate?

-Five categories of excise goods are taxed in the UAE.
-Tobacco and tobacco products, electronic smoking devices and the liquids used in them, and energy drinks are all taxed at 100%.
-Carbonated drinks and sweetened drinks are taxed at 50%.
-The rate is applied to the higher of a designated retail price or the excise price the FTA publishes, which is why each product has to be declared and priced on the FTA list.
-We confirm which of your products fall into these categories and at which rate before any return is prepared.
+Tobacco and tobacco products, electronic smoking devices and the liquids used in them, and energy drinks are all taxed at 100% of the excise price — the higher of a designated retail price or the excise price the FTA publishes, which is why each product has to be declared and priced on the FTA list.
+Sweetened drinks moved to a different basis on 1 January 2026: Cabinet Decision No. 197 of 2025 charges them per litre according to total sugar per 100ml, and carbonated drinks ceased to be a separate category.
+We confirm which of your products fall into which category, and on which basis, before any return is prepared.

 Who has to register for excise tax in the UAE?